For the past 40 years, Gay’s The Word has played an instrumental role in the realisation and solidification of LGBT+ equality in the UK.

 The Marchmont Street bookshop, which has endured its fair share of brickings, threats of closure and even withstood a raid by customs under the contention that it was a porn shop, has provided a necessary community space, information resource and intellectual hub for activists, queers and our allies.

-A couple of weeks ago the bookshop unveiled a commemorative blue plaque dedicated to Mark Ashton, a charismatic and driven activist who is best known for co-founding Lesbians and Gays Support the Miners (LGSM).
+The bookshop recently unveiled a commemorative blue plaque dedicated to Mark Ashton, a charismatic and driven activist who is best known for co-founding Lesbians and Gays Support the Miners (LGSM).

 Ashton died at the tender age of 26 years old, eighteen months after the end of the miners’ strike and 11 days after he was diagnosed with Aids.
 He held the assertion that it is “illogical to actually say, well I’m gay and I’m into defending the gay community, but I don’t care about anything else.”